Gamepad GameSir G7 HE

 Circle Error

-In the case of the GameSir G7 HE, the Central Accuracy for the left joystick is 2.8%, and 2.9% for the right stick.
+For the GameSir G7 HE, the Stick Centering is 2.8% for the left joystick and 2.9% for the right stick.
+Values above 2% may lead to noticeable drift in some scenarios, which can affect precision in games.

 Disclaimer